-The cornea is the clear layer that covers the front of the eye, overlying the iris (the colored part of the eye).
+The cornea is the clear layer covering the front of the eye, overlying the iris (the colored part of the eye).
 It has several different purposes.
-First, it protects the eye, particularly the iris and the lens which sits just behind the iris.
+First, it protects the eye, particularly the iris and the lens, which sits just behind the iris.
 Second, it aids in the refraction of light reaching the eye.
-Third, it filters out some of the UV light from the sun to protect the light-sensitive retina deep inside the eye.
+Third, it filters out some of the sun's UV light to protect the light-sensitive retina deep inside the eye.
 The cornea has no blood supply but is innervated by a branch of the trigeminal nerve and part of the oculomotor nerve.

 Corneal abrasions are relatively common.
-A corneal abrasion can be a simple scratch to the eye or it can be a foreign body imbedded in the tissue of the cornea.
+A corneal abrasion can be a simple scratch to the eye, or it can be a foreign body embedded in the cornea's tissue.
 About 3 percent of all visits to family practitioners in the US are due to corneal abrasions.
 Many of them are work-related and due to a lack of adequate eye protection in the workplace.
-Others are due to random trauma to the eye in which a sharp object impacts the tissue of the cornea, resulting in a scratch or imbedded foreign body in the corneal tissue.Clinical Features
+Others are due to random trauma to the eye in which a sharp object impacts the tissue of the cornea, resulting in a scratch or embedded foreign body in the corneal tissue.Clinical Features

 Corneal abrasions are very painful.
 A person with a corneal abrasion will feel as though there is a foreign body in the eye but, unlike a foreign body, the pain stays in one place and is usually located in the upper outer quadrant of the eye itself.
 Patients with a corneal abrasion often keep their affected eye closed and have extreme light sensitivity when the eye is opened.
-Any kind of movement of the eye, whether it is closed or open, makes the pain worse.
-Vision is often blurry and there is much tearing of the affected eye.
+Any kind of eye movement, whether it is closed or open, makes the pain worse.
+Vision is often blurry, and there is much tearing of the affected eye.

-Patients with a corneal abrasion give a history of having come in contact with a sharp object or blunt trauma to the eye.
+Patients with a corneal abrasion have a history of coming in contact with a sharp object or blunt trauma to the eye.
 Some will give a history of working in a place where a metallic foreign body may have gotten into the eye.
-Some metallic foreign bodies will imbed into the corneal tissue and the metal will leach out of the foreign body and stain the cornea on examination.
-Others will give a history of a motor vehicle accident in which the eye was exposed to shards of glass from a broken windshield or other automobile window.The Eye Examination
+Some metallic foreign bodies will imbed into the corneal tissue, and the metal will leach out of the foreign body and stain the cornea on examination.
+Others will give a history of a motor vehicle accident in which the eye was exposed to shards of glass from a broken windshield or another automobile window.The Eye Examination

-In order to properly examine an eye that may have sustained a corneal abrasion a drop or two of a topical anesthetic is applied to the opened eye.
+To properly examine an eye that may have sustained a corneal abrasion, a drop or two of a topical anesthetic is applied to the opened eye.
 Typical topical anesthetics include proparacaine or tetracaine.
-Sometimes a dilating agent is instilled in the eye, which serves to decrease the pain in the eye.
-Topical anesthetics can retard wound healing so only a drop or two should be instilled into the eye.
+Sometimes, a dilating agent is instilled in the eye, which decreases the eye's pain.
+Topical anesthetics can retard wound healing, so only a drop or two should be instilled into the eye.

 The eye is carefully examined under a microscope or with the native eye.
-The eyelids are retracted to see the entire cornea and the eyelids are flipped in order to look for the possibility of a retained foreign body in the eye.
-If there is any evidence of an actual injury to the globe of the eye (a rupture of the globe), the eye should be patched with a metal or plastic shield and the patient should be referred urgently to an ophthalmologist.
+The eyelids are retracted to see the entire cornea, and the eyelids are flipped to look for the possibility of a retained foreign body in the eye.
+If there is any evidence of an actual injury to the globe of the eye (a rupture of the globe), the eye should be patched with a metal or plastic shield, and the patient should be referred urgently to an ophthalmologist.

 A drop of fluorescein is instilled in the eye.
-This is a yellow dye that will stain any corneal abrasion a yellow-green color when exposed to a black light.
-The scratch ca be visualized under a microscope or with careful inspection after shining the black light onto the affected eye.
-Foreign bodies can be seen as a circular ring of fluorescein.
+This yellow dye will stain any corneal abrasion, a yellow-green color when exposed to a black light.
+The scratch can be visualized under a microscope or with careful inspection after shining the black light onto the affected eye.
+Foreign bodies can be seen as circular rings of fluorescein.
 If a metallic foreign body has leached metal into the cornea, this can be seen as a discolored part of the cornea around the foreign body.Treatment of a Corneal Abrasion

-Any corneal abrasion that occurred as a result of dirt or other organic material should be considered prone to tetanus and prophylaxis against tetanus should be given.
+Any corneal abrasion resulting from dirt or other organic material should be considered prone to tetanus, and prophylaxis against tetanus should be given.
 If the corneal abrasion was due to a metallic object, the risk of tetanus is less.
-A dirty wound need a tetanus shot within 5 years; a clean wound needs a tetanus shot within 10 years.
+A dirty wound needs a tetanus shot within 5 years; a clean wound needs a tetanus shot within 10 years.

-Topical antibiotics are often used as part of treatment of corneal abrasions, even though there isn’t a great deal of evidence to support their helpfulness in promoting healing of the corneal abrasion.
-One study looked at the use of chloramphenicol ointment in the treatment of corneal abrasions and found that it reduced the incidence of secondary corneal ulcerations.
+Topical antibiotics are often used as part of the treatment of corneal abrasions, even though there isn’t a great deal of evidence to support their helpfulness in promoting the healing of corneal abrasion.
+One study looked at the use of chloramphenicol ointment in treating corneal abrasions and found that it reduced the incidence of secondary corneal ulcerations.
 The study did not, however, use a placebo to control the study.
-The use of antibiotic drops for prevention of infection is currently left up to the decision of the treating physician.
+The use of antibiotic drops for the prevention of infection is currently left up to the treating physician's decision.

-Ongoing anesthetic drops, while they would control the pain, are not recommended for long term use in the treatment of corneal abrasions.
-Anesthetic drops, as mentioned, can retard the healing of the abrasion and set the patient up to have an anesthetize eye that may be of risk of another injury that wouldn’t be noticed if the patient had access to ongoing eye anesthesia.
+Ongoing anesthetic drops, while they would control the pain, are not recommended for long-term use in the treatment of corneal abrasions.
+Anesthetic drops, as mentioned, can retard the healing of the abrasion and set the patient up to have an anesthetized eye that may be at risk of another injury that wouldn’t be noticed if the patient had access to ongoing eye anesthesia.

-People with contact lenses put themselves at risk of getting an infection with pseudomonas if they receive antibiotic ointment or drops.
-These individuals should be told to refrain from using contact lenses until the corneal abrasion has resolved by means of a clear re-evaluation.
+People with contact lenses risk getting an infection with pseudomonas if they receive antibiotic ointment or drops.
+These individuals should be told to refrain from using contact lenses until the corneal abrasion has resolved using a clear re-evaluation.
 If the cornea has ulcerated, it should be treated with topical antibiotics.Removal of Foreign Body

-One should not make the assumption that the cornea is just scratched and should thoroughly evaluate the eye for the presence of a foreign body loose or imbedded in the eye.
-If the person was working grinding metal, for example, a piece of the metal could have struck the eye and might be imbedded in the cornea.
+One should not assume that the cornea is just scratched and should thoroughly evaluate the eye for the presence of a foreign body loose or embedded in the eye.
+For example, if the person was working grinding metal, a piece of the metal could have struck the eye and embedded it in the cornea.

 Drops are easier to use than ointments; however, they must be instilled in the eye every 2-3 hours.
 Ointments cause blurring of the vision but don’t have to be instilled into the eye as often (about every 4-6 hours).
 Neomycin ointment should be avoided because many people are allergic to this type of ointment.Pain Relief

 Narcotic pain relievers are also an option for pain relief.
-This includes medication such as Percocet (acetaminophen and oxycodone) or Tylenol #3 (acetaminophen and codeine).
-These can be used along with the topical medications to ease the pain until the corneal abrasion heals.Using Cycloplegics or Mydriatics
+This includes Percocet (acetaminophen and oxycodone) or Tylenol #3 (acetaminophen and codeine).
+These can be used along with topical medications to ease the pain until the corneal abrasion heals.Using Cycloplegics or Mydriatics